UN-OCHA/hrinfo-site/sites/all/modules/contrib/restful/docs/plugin.md

 ```

 See [the inline documentation](https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/plugins/restful/RestfulEntityBase.php)
-for `publicFieldsInfo` to get more details on exposing field data to your
+for `publicFields` to get more details on exposing field data to your
 resource.

 If you need even more flexibility, you can use the `'callback'` key to name a
 custom function to compute the field data.

-For the DB query data provider, in case you want to filter a column of a query
-with joins, see [this](https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/modules/restful_example/plugins/restful/db_query/node_user/1.0/RestfulExampleNodeUserResource.class.php) example.

 ## Defining a view mode
 You can leverage Drupal core's view modes to render an entity and expose it as a